maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 Tymshare SUPER BASIC and Wang BASIC allow any number of expressions in the parameter list in the functional style, this is not currently supported.

+According to Lien, some dialects allowed a single variable to be used if it was an array, returning the largest value in the array.
+Which dialect this might be is not mentioned.
+This is not currently supported.

+Micropolis BASIC can also use `MAX` (and `MIN`) on string variables.
+This is not currently supported, with the minor issue that such functions should be called MAX$ as they return a string.

 #### See also:

 * `MIN`